NeonHo/CSMLNotebook/Machine Learning/Chapter 12 Ensemble Models/Ensemble Models.md

 Forest: a strong learner which is composed of several trees.

+Random: random bootstrap dataset + bagging of outputs from each tree + random features sampling

 If the trees are deep, they are with high bias and low variance, so they are suitable for <font color="red">sequential methods</font>.

 If the trees are shallow, they are with low bias and high variance.
 To avoid over-fitting, bagging is applied on them.